thumbimigwe/form-submission/README.md

                         |
     </pre>

-<p>The plan is to have all the events data into one firebase db.
+The plan is to have all the events data into one firebase db.

-    *Possible sub option for person is do they need gear.</p>
+    *Possible sub option for person is do they need gear.

 The way we will do this is by having a checklist for the events you want to sign up for.